vmware-archive/nsxraml/md-version/nsxvapi.md

 preshared key mode, and IP unicast traffic between the NSX Edge instance and remote VPN sites.

-Starting with NSX Data Center for vSphere 6.4.2, you can configure both policy-based IPSec VPN service and route-based IPSec VPN service.
+Starting with NSX 6.4.2, you can configure both policy-based IPSec VPN service and route-based IPSec VPN service.
 However, you can configure, manage, and edit route-based IPSec VPN parameters only by using REST APIs.